gotmc/visa/README.md

 ## Background

-This library has the ability to parse VISA resource strings.
+The primary purpose of this package is to parse a VISA resource address string in order to create a new VISA resource, which abstracts the interface type---USBTMC, TCPIP, ASRL.
+By registering a driver for the interface type, application developers can decide which interface types to support and which to exclude, so as to not unnecessarily bloat their packages.

 The primary source of information is the *VPP-4.3: The VISA Library* dated June 19, 2014, which can be found at the [IVI Specifications webpage][ivi-specs].

 ## Installation